iamharshit13/100DaysCodeChallange/README.md

 # 27th Day
   Started this "A comprehensive Learning path to become a data scientist in 2020" by Analytics Vidhya.
   ALso updated my github's dashboard for a more engaging and informative view.
+# 28th Day
+  the Data Scientist course is in progress.
+Also, created this dice rolling program for revising the tkinter module. still trying to figure out how to animate it.